IgnacioARodriguez/deli_user_creation_project/README.md

 DELI user creation web client URL: https://deli-user-creation-project.vercel.app/

+### IMPORTANT INFORMATION:
+- Every email account that wants to receive the confirmation email has to be registered in Mailgun platform before registering the account with that email.

 ## Features:
 - **User Creation Interface:** A user-friendly web interface for creating new accounts.
 - **Backend Logic:** Manages user creation, handles email confirmation and store account information in database.